Human–canine bond: Research

-Human–canine bonding was recognized by Boris M. Levinson, who had an immense influence on the establishment of the field of study.
-Levinson is known for accidentally discovering the benefits of assisted pet therapy.
-He found that withdrawn and uncommunicative children would interact positively whenever he brought his dog, Jingles, to their therapy sessions.
+Human–canine bonding was recognized by Boris M. Levinson, who greatly influenced the establishment of the field of study.
+Levinson accidentally discovered the benefits of assisted pet therapy when he found that withdrawn and uncommunicative children would interact positively whenever he brought his dog, Jingles, to their therapy sessions.
 His discovery was further reinforced by Sam and Elizabeth Corson, who were among the first to research and evaluate pet-facilitated therapy.

-In the early 1980s the term 'human–animal bond' was officially coined by Leo K. Bustad, who delivered a summary lecture on the Human-Pet Relationship on October 28, 1983, at the International Symposium in Vienna.
+In the early 1980s the term 'human–animal bond' was officially coined by Leo K. Bustad, who delivered a summary lecture on the Human–Pet Relationship on October 28, 1983, at the International Symposium in Vienna.
 This symposium was held in honour of Konrad Lorenz, and during his lecture, Bustad praised him for his work on the human–animal bond and encouraged others to build on Lorenz's work on the subject.
 In the early 1970s, Konrad Lorenz had developed the field of ethology with his landmark research on the imprinting of behaviors in geese.

 Bustad and other pet therapy advocates formed the Delta Society, which was built on the earlier work of Levinson and Croson.
 In the 1970s and 1980s, national and international conferences led to greater recognition of the human–animal bond.
 Since then, there has been widespread media coverage of animal-assisted activity and therapy programs and service dog training.

 Types of relationships

 Today dogs are mostly kept as household pets although there still remains a sizeable population of working dogs worldwide.
 Working dogs today perform a wider variety of jobs than ever before in history, working in fields such as explosive detection, therapy, and invasive species detection.
-Dogs are used for service due to their highly developed sense of smell; Research shows they can smell human emotions.
-A strong canine-human bond is formed between the dog and the handler while performing jobs together, a strong bond is required to safely and quickly perform their jobs.
+Dogs are used for service due to their highly developed sense of smell.
+Research shows they can smell human emotions.
+A strong canine-human bond is formed between the dog and the handler while performing jobs together; a strong bond is required to safely and quickly perform their jobs.
 Many of the people who work with a canine partner will also live with them, which facilitates a strong bond between both partners.
 Many military dogs have also been adopted by their former handlers once they have been retired.
 Canine-human jobs span fields including hunting, herding, military, medical, and search.